 Falling in love with Puerto Escondido is almost inevitable.
 You won’t be the first person, and you definitely won’t be the last!

 So what makes Puerto Escondido so irresistible?
-This small town situated on Mexico’s Pacific (West) coast is a surfers and beach-lovers paradise that has a charm guaranteed to woo you.
+This small town situated on Mexico’s Pacific (West) coast is a surfer and beach-lovers paradise that has a charm guaranteed to woo you.

 When joining a boat trip from Puerto Escondido, you have the chance to see whales, dolphins and turtles all in one trip.
 You can even release baby turtles and contribute to the conservation of these special animals.

-When people go on safari, their aim is to see ‘The Big 5’.
-When it comes to a boat tour in Puerto Escondido, it’s The Big 3 – whales, dolphins and turtles.
+When people go on an African safari, their aim is to see ‘The Big Five’ ( lion, leopard, rhino, elephant and buffalo).
+When it comes to a boat tour in Puerto Escondido, it’s The Big Three: whales, dolphins and turtles.

 When is the best time to go on a boat safari?

 When going, we recommend taking one of the early morning boat trips to increase your chance of seeing whales.
-It might be hard in the moment to drag yourself out of bed at 6:30am, but once you see the colossal whales crashing around in the water, all tiredness will be forgotten.
+Dragging yourself out of bed at 06:30 might be hard in the moment, but once you see the colossal whales crashing around in the water, all tiredness will be gone.

 What can you see on the boat trip?

-You’re also spoilt when it comes to whales too.
-In Puerto Escondido’s waters you’ll be able to find Humpback whales, Orcas, Fin, Whale Sharks, and Grey whales.
+You’re spoilt when it comes to whales too.
+In Puerto Escondido’s waters, you’ll be able to find Humpback whales, orcas, fin, Whale sharks, and Grey whales.

 Who to book the boat tour with?

 You simply can’t leave Puerto Escondido without doing one of these boat trips!
-We’d recommend going with Robert’s Ecotours ($40).
+We’d recommend going with Robert’s Ecotours.
 Robert is extremely friendly and very efficient at organising the tours.
-He can tell you everything you want to know about the animals, and is always conscious not to disturb them.
+He can tell you everything you want to know about the animals and is always conscious not to disturb them.

-Prices start at 800 MXN ($39), but can be negotiated down if there is a group of you.
-If you search around you should be able to find the tour for as low as 350 MXN ($17).
+Prices start at 800 MXN ($46.00) per person but can be negotiated down if you’re with a group of friends.
+If you search around, you should be able to find the tour for as low as 350 MXN ($20.00).

 #2 Release baby turtles on the beach

-Puerto Escondido is thriving with sea turtles, which is partly due to the efforts of the number of conservation groups in the area.
+Puerto Escondido is teeming with sea turtles, which is partly due to the efforts of the number of conservation groups in the area.